 The new layout appears under a new Layouts tab in the Trip Itinerary builder.
 From here, you can choose which layout to apply to the Proposal, Itinerary, or Sample views.

-Classic Itinerary - Displays content in a continuous full-width format.
+Displays content in a continuous full-width format using the traditional layout.

 This gives you control over whether you want a traditional style or a modern, polished layout.